● 1. The biometric passport

 In case of an emergency passport, several days must be taken into account.

 Chancery fees must be paid exclusively in USD according to the chancery exchange rate on the day of the payment.
-The fees must be paid in cash (in person only), by check or by credit/debit card (Visa or Mastercard)
+The fees must be paid in cash (in person only) or by credit/debit card (Visa or Mastercard)

 |Document||Registered at the Consulate||Not registered||Reference in Euro|